cucapra/latte21/discussion.md

   - What is preventing wider adoption?
   - Are there any success areas?
   - Is C the right abstraction for HLS tools?

+- Discussion on the open-source LLVM front-end of Vitis HLS tool.